Mike Thurman

-Michael Richard Thurman (born July 22, 1973) is a former American professional baseball player who pitched in Major League Baseball (MLB) for the Montreal Expos from 1997 to 2001 and for the New York Yankees in 2002.
+Michael Richard Thurman (born July 22, 1973) is an American former professional baseball player who pitched in Major League Baseball (MLB) for the Montreal Expos from 1997 to 2001 and for the New York Yankees in 2002.

 Thurman was drafted in the first round (31st overall) of the 1994 amateur draft, after playing for Oregon State University in college.
 He is a graduate of Philomath High School, where he made numerous contributions to the baseball program and has served as a coach there during a summer league.
 His records still stand at Philomath.